romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-It's possible to distribute actions and workflows to multiple repositories within an enterprise by storing them in a centralized .github repository and referencing them as needed
+Q: It's possible to distribute actions and workflows to multiple repositories within an enterprise by storing them in a centralized .github repository and referencing them as needed
 <details><summary>Show the answer</summary><p>

 - **True**